Wolverine goes ninjanote By the way, in the movie, he's instructed to wield the sword with both hands.

-He's Back: Magneto, with his power, and Xavier alive again.
-In the stinger.
+He's Back: Magneto, with his power, and Xavier alive again in the stinger.

 Heterosexual Life-Partners: Mariko and Yukio.
 They are not sisters, Yukio was a poor girl found in the street by the Yashida family, but they were raised and treat each other as if they were sisters.

-Hitman with a Heart: Subverted slightly with Harada.
+Hitman with a Heart: Downplayed with Harada.
 While he isn't a hitman in the traditional sense, he's a bodyguard for the Yashida family.
 (By extension, serving as THEIR hitman.
 He and Viper are in an Enemy Mine arrangement during the film) Harada has a Heel-Face Turn near the end of the film after being spurned by Mariko for Logan.
 Shame that it ends up getting him killed in a Heroic Sacrifice.

 Hoist by His Own Petard: Had the Big Bad not have told Wolverine how to properly hold a Japanese sword all those years ago, he'd still be around to mock him for it.

 Hot Blade: The Silver Samurai was able to cut Wolverine's admantium-coated claws with a superheated Adamantium sword.
 Since Adamantium suffers from a Like Cannot Cut Like rule, presumably the intense heat melts the claws off.